obsidian-level-maker/Obsidian/source_files/fltk/fluid/README_fl.txt

 Note: if the version number is above the internal version number, FLUID will
       report an error and continue reading, hoping for the best.
-      There are no other uses inside the FLUID reader except for fltk2 features which is beyond the scope of this document.
+      There are no other uses inside the FLUID reader except for features for the discontinued fltk2 which is beyond the scope of this document.

 Note: fdesign files (.fd) start with the text "Magic:".
 FLUID can read these
       files, but Forms/XForms files are beyond the scope of this document.